Is Gothenburg worth visiting in Sweden?

 I recommend that you book your accommodation in the Central area of Gothenburg, as it is located within walking distance of the port area and Haga District.

-Here is the hotel I that opted for, and I really enjoyed my stay:
+Here is the hotel that I opted for, and I really enjoyed my stay:

 Hotell Heden - BW Signature Collection.